SU-JIAYUAN/LofreeCP/README.md

 # LofreeCP

 LofreeCP repository consists of two main files: `run_generation.py` and `run_cp.py`.
-The goal of the project is to first sample model responses using `run_generation.py`, and then perform conformal prediction with the generated responses using `run_cp.py`.
+The goal is to first sample model responses using `run_generation.py`, and then perform conformal prediction with the generated responses using `run_cp.py`.

 ## Overview